Topic: Governo local

 Overview

-Four cities or counties with populations between 50,000 and 500,000 will be selected to attend the Housing Solutions Workshop, which has been developed by the NYU Furman Center’s Housing Solutions LabAbt Associates, and the Lincoln Institute of Land Policy.
-Each delegation will consist of 5–6 members, including senior leaders from different departments and agencies in local government and external partners that are essential to the city’s housing strategy.
+Four to five cities or counties with populations between 50,000 and 500,000 will be selected to attend the Housing Solutions Workshop, which has been developed by the NYU Furman Center’s Housing Solutions LabAbt Associates, and the Lincoln Institute of Land Policy.
+Each delegation will consist of five to six members, including senior leaders from different departments and agencies in local government, and external partners that are essential to the city’s housing strategy.

 The workshop is intended for cities or counties that are in the early stages of developing a comprehensive and balanced local housing strategy.
 Participants will:

-• Participate in small group discussions with peers from other localities to share ideas for how to optimize each agency’s policy toolkit
+• Participate in small group discussions with peer jurisdictions to share ideas for how to optimize policy toolkits

 • Identify options for strengthening local housing strategies and improving coordination across departments and agencies